 Based on the finding of the assigning data to clusters experiment on Microsoft Azure Machine Learning Studio.
 The new virtual User 1 will be assigned to the Cluster 0 with the greater similarity in combination of gender, age group, and occupation.
 The movie recommendations will be made based on the preferred movie genre in his cluster assigned, which involves action, adventure, comedy, drama, and war in this case.
-The movie recommendations for virtual User 1 are shown as in Table 5 below, but not limited to them.
+The movie recommendations for virtual User 1 are shown as in Table 7 below, but not limited to them.

-Table 5 - Movie recommendations to virtual user 1
+Table 7: Movie recommendations to virtual User 1

 Movie Genre

 Knightriders (1981) Action, Adventure, Drama

 Missing in Action (1984) Action, War

 The Messenger: The Story of Joan of Arc (1999) Drama, War

+Table 7: (cont)

 Bootmen (2000) Comedy, Drama

 Tigerland (2000) Drama

-The experiment findings should show the feasibility of supporting the implementation of a demographic filtering approach in a machine learning movie recommendation system at primary.
-An effective clustering process based on demographic information can create a productive user categorization or grouping.
-And based on the clusters, ideally, users in the same cluster will enjoy the recommended movie that comes from a similar genre.
+The experiment findings should show the feasibility to support the implementation of demographic filtering approach in a machine learning movie recommendation system at primary.
+An effective clustering process based on user demographic information can bring a productive user categorization or grouping.
+And based on the clusters, ideally, users in same cluster will enjoy the recommended movie that come from a similar genre.